Cheapest Whole Life Insurance (2026)

 Cheapest Whole Life Insurance for Young Adults

 Gerber Life is the cheapest whole life insurance for young women, while USAA has the lowest rates for young men.
 Young adults pay less for whole life insurance because insurers view them as lower risk.
 A 25-year-old has decades before most age-related health issues appear.
 That translates to lower claim risk and lower premiums.
-Whole life premiums lock in at the rate you're quoted.
-If you buy in your 20s or 30s that rate holds for life.
+Whole life premiums lock in at application and never increase.
+A 25-year-old paying $173 per month keeps that exact rate for the life of the policy, no matter what happens to their health.

 Gerber Life